qindroid/CSTCalendarApp/README.md

 * [Contributing](#Contributing)

 ## General Info
-This browser based web application to allow BCIT CST SET A students to schedule school related tasks, assignments, deadlines into one consolidated calendar and also view them all in one place.
+This is a browser based web application to allow BCIT CST SET A students to schedule school related tasks, assignments, deadlines into one consolidated calendar and also view them all in one place, along with their professor contact information and lecture room links.
-...

 ## Technologies
-Technologies used for this Wproject:
+Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap